BILDADMOSES/Banknote_Verification_Project-/README.md

 Description of the Data

-We have provided a data set containing 1,372 banknotes some which are genuine and some which are false.
+We have provided a data set containing 1,372 banknotes some which are genuine and some which are false(forged).

 Methods: how the data was analyzed